reuteras/dfirws/README.md

 ## Usage

-Start the Sandbox by clicking on **sandbox_tools_no_network.wsb** or running **./sandbox_tools_no_network.wsb** in a PowerShell terminal.
+Start the Sandbox by clicking on **dfirws.wsb** or running **./dfirws.wsb** in a PowerShell terminal.
 Installation will take a couple of minutes depending on which tools are installed.
 The background will change during setup and installation.
 The following is an example screen of when the installation is done.

 ![Screen when installation is done](./resources/images/screen.png)